andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

                 └── response.paging.interceptor.ts
 ```

-Response decorator is divided into 2 decorators.
+Response is divided into 2 decorators.

+> `Response Decorator` and `Response Paging Decorator` will restructure success response.

 * `@Response` for default usage.
 * `@ResponsePaging` for paging usage.

 ## Response Decorator

-`@Response` is a group decorator that wrap `ResponseDefaultInterceptor`
+`Response Decorator` is a group decorator that wrap `ResponseDefaultInterceptor`

 ```typescript
 import { ResponseDefaultInterceptor } from './interceptor/response.default.interceptor';